3F/web.vsSBE/_doc/Scripts/MSBuild.md

 ---
 # MSBuild

-The Microsoft Build Engine is a platform for building applications.
-This engine, which is also known as MSBuild.
+*The Microsoft Build Engine which is also known as MSBuild.*

-This page contains information of how to work with MSBuild in vsSolutionBuildEvent context. *Additional syntax & basic samples are contained below.*
+This page contains information of how to work with MSBuild in vsSolutionBuildEvent context.

+*Additional syntax & basic samples are contained below.*

 -------
 `*!*`